 Ailesha Leylani Ortiz

 Ailesha L. Ortiz Meléndez was born and raised in Bayamón, Puerto Rico.
-She started her classical training at the age of 2, in a small studio but at the age of 7 she joined the school of Balleteatro de Puerto Rico where she expanded her technique for 10 years.
-Ailesha has participated The Nutcracker, The Bayadère, Carmen, Sylvia and many more.
-Furthermore, she has been trained by ballet masters like Joaquín Banegas, Sylvia Marichal, Laura Valentín and Osmay Molina.
+She started her classical training at the age of 2 in a small studio, but at the age of 7 she joined the school of Balleteatro de Puerto Rico where she expanded her technique for 10 years.
+Ailesha has participated in The Nutcracker, The Bayadère, Carmen, Sylvia, and many more.
+She has also been trained by ballet masters like Joaquín Banegas, Sylvia Marichal, Laura Valentín, and Osmay Molina.